 Warbonnet includes a structural ridgeline — a fixed-length cord that runs between the end loops and sets the hang depth regardless of tree spacing — which is a feature that transforms setup from an art form into a repeatable science.
 Once you know your ridgeline length creates your preferred hang angle, every setup is identical regardless of how close or far apart the trees are.
 The included Whoopie slings are an adjustable continuous-loop suspension system that takes seconds to lengthen or shorten, giving you fine-tuned hang angle control without rethreading straps.

-At $260, the Blackbird XLC is the most expensive hammock in our test group and represents a significant investment.
+At $260, the Blackbird XLC is the most expensive hammock in this guide and represents a significant investment.
 Warbonnet sells direct from their website with limited retail distribution, and lead times can extend to several weeks during peak season.
 For dedicated hammock backpackers who sleep in their hammock every night on multi-day trips, the sleep quality and setup consistency the Blackbird XLC provides is worth the premium.
 For casual weekend hangers, the ENO DoubleNest or Kammock Roo Double will serve just as well at a fraction of the cost.

 Pros